-The amount of the attorney's professional fees is the amount which is freely agreed upon between the client and the attorney, in observance of the rules on ethics and on free competition.
+The amount of the attorney's professional fees is the amount that is freely agreed upon between the client and the attorney, in observance of the rules on ethics and on free competition.
 The form in which the fees are to be paid is also freely agreed upon and may include payment of a percentage of the outcome of the claim.
-In any case, the client will pay the minimum expenses that the attorney may incur as a result of his designation.
+In any case, the client shall pay the minimum expenses that the attorney may incur as a result of his designation.

-7.5 Is third party funding of claims permitted and, if so, on what basis may funding be provided?
+7.5 Is third-party funding of claims permitted and, if so, on what basis may funding be provided?

-In Spain, third party funding of claims is not illegal.
+In Spain, third-party funding of claims is not illegal.
 There is no specific regulation on this matter apart from article 1255 of the Civil Code, which sets forth the following: "The contracting parties may establish any covenants, clauses and conditions deemed convenient, provided that they are not contrary to the laws, to the morals or to public policy."
-Therefore, if it is not contrary to the law, morals or public order, any agreement in this regard is valid.

-At the European Union level, the Parliament has launched the implementation of regulations on the private funding of litigious litigation.
+Therefore, if it is not contrary to the law, morals, or public order, any agreement in this regard is valid.
+At the EU level, Parliament has launched the implementation of regulations on the private funding of litigious litigation.
 On 13 September 2022, the European Parliament adopted a resolution with recommendations to the Commission on responsible private litigation funding.
-The Directive 2020/1828 of the European Parliament and of the Council of 25 November 2020 on representative actions for the protection of the collective interests of consumers also contains provisions regarding third-party funding on representative actions.
+The Representative Actions Directive also contains provisions regarding third-party funding on representative actions.